Are you someone who loves to blaze new hiking trails and sleep under the stars?

 Getting a tattoo with visible roots can be your way of saying that you are at peace with yourself or that you’ve found your home.

 Tree tattoos represent unity, your connection to all that is.

 Trees grow so high and branch out so far, they can represent a feeling of being liberated spiritually.

 What do you think of when you think of an airy space or person?

 You probably get a sense of lightness, maybe even a dreamy quality.

 The element of air is all about creativity, spirituality, all of those beautiful intangible concepts.

-Feathers can represent spiritual wisdom, and in many traditions it is used to symbolize ascended masters.
+Feather tattoos can represent spiritual wisdom and freedom, and in many traditions, it is used to symbolize ascended masters.

 Have you had a special experience with a certain kind of bird?